 “There was a lot of crassness and a lot of disappointing behavior from people who were supposedly his friends.
 But the interesting thing is: this is how history is written.
 The ones who were there aren’t always the ones who speak.
 But if people are going to go back and use this as a reference, then it should be truthful.”

 “I played an Elliott Smith song in the school talent show that year… and lost to the sexy dancers.
 When he died, I printed out “Elliott Smith R.I.P.” and handed it to everyone at school to have them put it in their yearbook or on the cover of their binders.”

 “I had seen “Will Hunting” and loved the music.
 I’ll never forget his performance at the Oscars that I watched with my friend Ileen.
 After the song, I asked ’“WHO is that guy?”
 I was thrilled and real happy that someone so nice and beautiful had been nominated for an Oscar.
-We briefly met at some rock festival, but it’s only later, after he moved to L.A., that I asked my friend Steve to introduce me.”
+We had first met briefly at Rock Fest, but it’s only later, after he moved to L.A., that I asked my friend Steve to introduce me.”

 Jennifer Chiba, Vox Pop (2010)

 “At Spaceland he first met Jennifer Chiba.
 He had wandered in just as she’d finished a gig – Chiba played bass in a band called The Warlocks.
 Mutual friend Steve Hanft was there too, and Elliott asked for an introduction.”